Recipe by Dianne

 Oh my word are these amazing!
 I would give ten stars if I could.
 They taste just like little sugared donuts, but without all the guilt.
 I made these as written, but chose just to coat the tops with the margarine and sugar mixture, so I reduced the cinnamon and sugar topping by half.
 There was still some left over, so I'll just save it to use on the next batch, which I think I'll just make right now.
 Make sure you spray the pans well and they will pop out very easily.
 Dianne, this recipe is outstanding!

-Good! nice recipe when you don't have eggs.
-I didn't have nutmeg so I used pumpkin pie spice.
-I halved the butter and sugar and it was fine.
-For the topping I skipped the melted margarine and tossed them with 1 tsp cinnamon and 1/8 cup of sugar in a paper bag to coat, made 18 mini muffins.
+Nice recipe when you don't have eggs.
+I didn't have nutmeg so I used pumpkin pie spice and used 1/4 tsp.
+I halved the butter and sugar and added a tsp of vanilla.
+For the topping I skipped the melted margarine and tossed them with 1 tsp cinnamon and 1/8 cup of sugar in a paper bag to coat, made 18 mini muffins baked in 18 minutes. *** I have tried it with an egg as well and we noticed no difference with taste or texture. ***

 * Percent Daily Values are based on a 2,000 calorie diet.